 Every business has to borrow money at some point.
 Whether it’s to cover startup costs or ensure that suppliers get paid on time during a month of overspending.
-Here are some marketing copywriter freelance and some of the best ways to borrow money for business purposes.
+Here are some of the best ways to borrow money for business purposes.

 Bank loans offer some of the most favourable interest rates around.
 They’re an excellent option if you’re funding a startup or a need a big loan to help develop your business.
 Bank loans may require you to have a good credit score and may not pay out straightway (some bank loans can take up to six months to process) making them unsuitable in an emergency.
 This is Money has a useful guide on some of the best banks to use when taking out a business loan.